everlytic/push-notifications-documentation/web/readme.md

 The options object that you need to provide to the `init` has the following fields:

 - `hash` You will get this hash from Everlytic _(See next section)_.
 - `autoSubscribe` Set this option if you would like your website to automatically subscribe people to Push Notifications (You won't need to call the SDK's `subscribe` method manually). _Note that this will pop up a modal asking the contact to enter their email address or to subscribe anonymously._
+- `installImmediately` Set this to true if you would like the SDK to be available immediately after initializing it. **If this is set to true, the page will reload the first time a contact lands on the page.** Without this setting, the contact will only be able to be subscribed once the contact has either reloaded the page, or navigated to another part of the website.
 - `debug` Set this option if you would like to see debug console output and disable the pre-flight check caching.

 ## Getting a hash from Everlytic
 Everlytic needs to be set up to have a special list to send Push Notifications to.
 We recommend using a newly created list for this, but you can also use one of the lists you have already set up.